Vault11Overseer/Danger-Dungeon/README.md

   **CURRENT_STATUS = PRODUCTION**

-  ## Short Description
-  Dungeon crawler is a game made in Python.

-  ## Long Description
+  ## Description
+  Welcome to Danger Dungeon, your castle is under attack.
+  You must fight your way back to the castle gates and fight the enemies back.
-  You must make your way through the tunnels of ancient Paris to the catacombs to save your future.
+  Danger Dungeon You must make your way through the tunnels of ancient Paris to the catacombs to save your future.

+  # LEVEL 1
+  Start by starting your way through p[urgatory.

   ## Demonstration
   There is no current demonstration at the moment.